 Museum of Sound

 Listen up!
 Montreal’s Museum of Sound — also known as the Musée des Ondes Emile Berliner — is dedicated to all things sound production.
-Although the museum’s original collection only consisted of 100 artifacts, visitors can find more than 30,000 on the premises today.
+The museum’s original collection only consisted of 100 artifacts, but today, visitors can find more than 30,000 on the premises.
 Keep an eye out for items like turntables, early radios, and recording equipment.

 The museum is a fascinating exhibit that brings the history of audio production and music recording to life.
 Make sure that you stop by before leaving Montreal!